 Give potential sellers enough information to develop some interest and to make a quick decision to learn more.

 List your priorities.

-Seller also don’t want to waste time negotiating a deal with someone who isn’t a suitable partner.
+Sellers also don’t want to waste time negotiating a deal with someone who isn’t a suitable partner.
 You probably don’t want to waste your time either.
 That’s why it’s always wise to list your top priorities in your search for a practice acquisition.

 What does your ideal seller or practice acquisition target look like?
 Do you want to partner with this advisor for a short period of time or a long period of time?
 What are you seeking in a partner?
 Are you flexible in your terms for buying out the practice?
 Do you want someone whose personality and consultative style will mesh well with yours?

 There’s no right or wrong answer to these questions.
 However, by making these priorities known on your profile, you can make sure that you are giving enough information to entice a seller to respond.